stereobooster/zipper/Readme.md

 - LCRSZipper
   - hide implementation details (`children`, `loop`)
   - Expression vs Zipper types
-  - sometimes level is not what expeted (or not?)
   - left-edge of focus is wrong color
   - do memoization if there is no loop
   - it doesn't show original tree